IntersectMBO/osc-documentation/open-source-committee/about/paid-open-source-model-posm/bug-bounty-program.md

 **Key Responsibilities:**

 * Review program policies and governance structures to ensure alignment with community values.
+* Ensures core projects follow this policy and provide the necessary tools for proper reporting.
 * Audit budget utilization and make recommendations for adjustments if necessary.
 * Evaluate the effectiveness of the Security Council’s decisions.
 * Approve high-level policy changes while leaving execution to the Open Source Office.